20urc3/20urc3.github.io/content/posts/astra/index.md

 ![](image2.png)

-You can find an example at `astra_worker/src/worker.rs` at this checkout: `9c05b4f5ef2e3adfba21d094ee347f92a7a5645f` **Note:** the timeout is defaulted to 10ms in the CLI in this example!
+You can find an example at `astra_worker/src/worker.rs` at this checkout: `9c05b4f5ef2e3adfba21d094ee347f92a7a5645f`

+>**Note:** the timeout is defaulted to 10ms in the CLI in this example.

 Voila!
 Astra is now essentially a rudimentary but complete fuzzer!
-Hourra!

 ## Conclusion